Kintsugi Village Forest

 Detroit, or Waawiiyaataanong, meaning "where the river bends" in the Anishinaabe language, has historically been a significant gathering place for the Odawa, Ojibwe, and Potawatomi peoples.
 Once covered by expansive old-growth forests, this land played a central role in shaping the region’s ecological and cultural identity.
 The rich diversity of wetland flora and fauna that flourished here was integral to the industrial boom that Detroit is known for today.

-By planting Kintsugi Forest, we aim to regenerate and celebrate the native plant species that once thrived in the area, including the American Elm and Sugar Maple.
-Creating a densely populated and diverse native forest near the Kintsugi Village campus will honor both the ecological heritage of the land and the cultural traditions of the Indigenous peoples who have long cared for it.
-Kintsugi Village is an early childhood education center (ages 3–5) located in Detroit’s mobility innovation district.
-Their curriculum emphasizes holistic development, focusing on food, nature, and the arts, with environmental connection at the core of their programme.
+By planting the Kintsugi Village Forest, we aim to regenerate and celebrate the native plant species that once thrived here, such as the American Elm and Sugar Maple.
+This densely planted, biodiverse forest will honor the ecological heritage of the land and the cultural traditions of the Indigenous peoples who have long cared for it - while creating a living classroom and community space for generations to come.

 Forest Maker